Gh0stAn0n/hunter/README.md

 - the required dependencies and libraries will be scanned and any missing packages will be installed automatically.

-- use -i for info, for the script resume, [sudo] bash  / ./hunter -i
+- use -i for info, for the script resume, type [sudo] bash  / ./hunter -i

 - use -h for help, for the script usage, type [sudo] bash  / ./hunter -h